 The debate between using Drag & Drop builders like Gutenberg Blocks and custom coding for website creation is a common one.
 This analysis delves into the advantages and disadvantages of each method, providing insights on when to use each for optimal results.

-Often we get asked – and stand ourselves in front of the question – wether to use Page Builders, or Gutenberg Blocks, or to use custom Code like HTML, CSS, JS (and PHP).
-Or in other words, how to you create a website and make it look good, while retaining all the custom functionalities required, and not impacting performance.
+Often we get asked – and stand ourselves in front of the question – whether to use Page Builders, or Gutenberg Blocks, or to use custom Code like HTML, CSS, JS (and PHP).
+Or in other words, how do you create a website and make it look good, while retaining all the custom functionalities required, and not impacting performance.